About You 👀

 Back Home with New Insights

-After 30+ years of teaching, I’ve learned how important it is to foster creativity in our students, It can be challenging to do that when with all the admin tasks we have to get done.
+After 30+ years of teaching, I’ve learned how important it is to foster creativity in our students.
+But that can be hard when the admin pile seems to regenerate every morning like a hydra magically

-So, I created I Love To Teach 101 (ILTT), to help teachers get organised and create classrooms that encourage creativity.
+So, I created I Love To Teach 101 (ILTT), to help teachers get organised—not with rigid systems, but with flexible, creative routines that support both student learning and teacher sanity.

 My goal?
 To help teachers stay inspired, not just stay afloat.